MicrosoftDocs/sql-docs-archive-pr/docs-archive-a/2014/database-engine/availability-groups/windows/specify-endpoint-url-adding-or-modifying-availability-replica.md

 ---
+description: "Specify the Endpoint URL When Adding or Modifying an Availability Replica (SQL Server)"
 title: "Specify the Endpoint URL When Adding or Modifying an Availability Replica (SQL Server) | Microsoft Docs" ms.custom: "" ms.date: "06/13/2017"